Spotlight on Cameco: Analyzing the Surge in Options Activity

 Expected Price Movements

-In terms of liquidity and interest, the mean open interest for Cameco options trades today is 2794.11 with a total volume of 11,922.00.
+This data can help you track the liquidity and interest for Cameco's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Cameco's big money trades within a strike price range of $35.0 to $48.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Cameco's whale activity within a strike price range from $35.0 to $55.0 in the last 30 days.

 Biggest Options Spotted: